Bible translations in the Middle Ages: English

 There are a number of partial Old English Bible translations (from the Latin) surviving, including the Old English Hexateuch, Wessex Gospels and the Book of Psalms, partly in prose and partly in a different verse version.
 Others, now missing, are referred to in other texts, notably a lost translation of the Gospel of John into Old English by the Venerable Bede, which he is said to have completed shortly before his death around the year 735.
 Alfred the Great had a number of passages of the Bible circulated in the vernacular about 900, and in about 970 an inter-linear translation was added in red to the Lindisfarne Gospels.
 These included passages from the Ten Commandments and the Pentateuch, which he prefixed to a code of laws he promulgated around this time.
 In approximately 990, a full and freestanding version of the four Gospels in idiomatic Old English appeared, in the West Saxon dialect; these are called the Wessex Gospels.
 According to the historian Victoria Thompson, "although the Church reserved Latin for the most sacred liturgical moments almost every other religious text was available in English by the eleventh century".

-After the Norman Conquest, the Ormulum, produced by the Augustinian monk Orm of Lincolnshire around 1150, includes partial translations of the Gospels and Acts of the Apostles from Latin into the dialect of East Midland.
+After the Norman Conquest, the Ormulum, produced by the Augustinian friar Orm of Lincolnshire around 1150, includes partial translations of the Gospels and Acts of the Apostles from Latin into the dialect of East Midland.
 The manuscript is written in the poetic meter iambic septenarius.

 Richard Rolle of Hampole (or de Hampole) was an Oxford-educated hermit and writer of religious texts.
 In the early 14th century, he produced English glosses of Latin Bible text, including the Psalms.
 Rolle translated the Psalms into a Northern English dialect, but later copies were written in Southern English dialects.
 Around the same time, an anonymous author in the West Midlands region produced another gloss of the Psalms — the West Midland Psalms.

 In the early years of the 14th century, a French copy of the Book of Revelation was anonymously translated into English, and there were English versions of various French paraphrases and moralized versions.

-In the late 14th century, John Wycliffe and perhaps Nicholas Hereford produced the first complete English language Bible.
-Wycliffe's Bible was revised in the last years of the 14th century, resulting in two major editions, the second more numerous than the first, both circulating widely despite their official prohibition at the Oxford Synod.
+In the late 14th century, probably John Wycliffe and perhaps Nicholas Hereford produced the first complete Middle English language Bible.
+The Wycliffean Bibles were made in the last years of the 14th century, with two very different translations, the Early Version and the Late Version, the second more numerous than the first, both circulating widely.